Nodal-antinodal dichotomy from anisotropic quantum critical continua in holographic models: Additional numerical results

 In figure~\ref{fig:peak_widths_finite_T} the qualitatively different behaviours are evident: in the $x$ direction the width of the peak approaches a constant when lowering $T$, while in the $y$ direction it decreases faster then any power law (note the logarithmic scales on the plot).
 We see that as the temperature is lowered, the difference between the two directions grows and the nodal-antinodal dichotomy is enhanced.
 This behaviour is, again, in good agreement with our analytical deep IR analysis in section~\ref{sec:anis} and the zero-temperature small frequency scalings obtained above.
 Finally, we note that the Fermi surface at finite temperature (figure~\ref{fig:fermi_surface_lambda1_m0_finite_temperature}) retains its anisotropic features, which we observed at $T=0$.
 Therefore the mechanism which we discuss is not the artifact of the zero-temperature treatment, but can actually affect the phenomenology in the real-life experimental setups.

-We stress that in our model this difference in the width of the peaks in different directions can not be solely attributed to the broken translational symmetry and corresponding momentum relaxation, which would indeed broaden the quasiparticle resonance in the $x$ direction, as was shown in refs.~\cite{Ling:2014bda, Bagrov:2016cnr,Iliasov:2019pav,Jeong:2019zab,Cremonini:2019fzz}.
+We stress that in our model this difference in the width of the peaks in different directions can not be solely attributed to the broken translational symmetry and corresponding momentum relaxation, which would indeed broaden the quasiparticle resonance in the $x$ direction, as was shown in refs.~\cite{Ling:2014bda, Bagrov:2016cnr,Iliasov:2019pav,Jeong:2019zab,Cremonini:2019fzz,hervcek2022photoemission}.
 As our general analysis in section~\ref{sec:anis} shows, the Green's functions in the two directions behave qualitatively differently due to the anisotropic features of deep IR geometry.
-These features are absent when the explicit symmetry breaking is irrelevant in IR as in refs.~\cite{Ling:2014bda, Bagrov:2016cnr,Iliasov:2019pav,Jeong:2019zab,Cremonini:2019fzz}.
+These features are absent when the explicit symmetry breaking is irrelevant in IR as in refs.~\cite{Ling:2014bda, Bagrov:2016cnr,Iliasov:2019pav,Jeong:2019zab,Cremonini:2019fzz,hervcek2022photoemission}.
+In particular, for IR-irrelevant deformations the width of the peaks in both directions would become smaller as the temperature is lowered, causing the nodal-antinodal dichotomy effect to disappear at small temperatures.
 See also the extra data in appendix~\ref{app:extra_plots}, where we demonstrate that our results for the Fermi surface don't depend qualitatively on the value of the explicit symmetry breaking source \(\l\).
 Again, as shown by the general analysis in section~\ref{sec:anis} any bulk theory that has solutions with the appropriate anisotropic IR scaling behaviour will exhibit spectral functions that behave qualitatively similarly to those presented in this section.

 Finally, we note that the Fermi surface at finite temperature shown in figure~\ref{fig:fermi_surface_lambda1_m0_finite_temperature} retains the anisotropic features that were observed at \(T=0\).
 The mechanism that we discuss is thus not an artifact of the zero-temperature treatment, but can actually affect the phenomenology in real-life experimental setups.